Solids have definite volume, shape, and mass due to the short distance between the fixed position of particles and strong interactions between them.

 - Distinguish between Cubic close-packing and Hexagonal close-packing.

 - Explain why Ionic solids are brittle and hard.

 - Distinguish between a semiconductor and a conductor.

 |NCERT Solutions for Class 12 Chemistry Chapter 1|

 |NCERT Exemplar for Class 12 Chemistry Chapter 1|

-To discover more about this chapter, browse this Solid State Class 12 Notes from BYJU’s.
+To discover more about this chapter, browse through these Solid State Class 12 Notes from BYJU’S.

 Other Important Links: